pymupdf/PyMuPDF/README.md

 > To some degree, PyMuPDF can therefore be used as an [image converter](https://github.com/pymupdf/PyMuPDF/wiki/How-to-Convert-Images): it can read a range of input formats and can produce **Portable Network Graphics (PNG)**, **Portable Anymaps** (**PNM**, etc.), **Portable Arbitrary Maps (PAM)**, **Adobe Postscript** and **Adobe Photoshop** documents, making the use of other graphics packages obselete in these cases.
 But interfacing with e.g. PIL/Pillow for image input and output is easy as well.

-For **PDF documents,** there exists a plethorea of additional features: they can be created, joined or split up.
+For **PDF documents,** there exists a plethora of additional features: they can be created, joined or split up.
 Pages can be inserted, deleted, re-arranged or modified in many ways (including annotations and form fields).

 * Images and fonts can be extracted or inserted.
     > You may want to have a look at [this](https://github.com/pymupdf/PyMuPDF-Utilities/blob/master/examples/image-maintenance.py) cool GUI example script, which lets you **_insert, delete, replace_** or **_re-position_** images under your visual control.